 * Employees who have been employed by the university for at least a year but do not meet the above eligibility requirements (i.e. their or they have not been in their current job for twelve (12) months, or they are in Positive Corrective Action) may seek an exception to allow them to pursue internal employment opportunities.
 They must complete an Exception to Transfer Form and submit it to Employee Relations at AskHR@case.edu.
 The Director of Employee Relations will make the decision to allow an employee who does not meet the requirements to pursue other employment opportunities.
 The Director may review prior reviews and/or speak to the current or former supervisor.
 The final decision for an Exception to Transfer is not subject to an appeal.
-Employees who have not been employed by the university for at least one year are not eligible to transfer.
+Employees who have not been employed by the university for at least one year are not eligible to request an exception to transfer.

 The Employment Office must